How to rescue Kenya's opposition and oversight role after the polls

 With 91 registered parties, we should have the most vibrant policy debate in Africa.
 Instead, we have despondency, social regression, and a depressed society with a steadily declining quality of life.
 This structural disease is curable.

-The cure is to recognise one Official Opposition – at national level and in every county – composed exclusively of the runners-up in the presidential and gubernatorial races.
+The cure is to recognise one Official Opposition at the national level and in every county – composed exclusively of the runners-up in the presidential and gubernatorial races.

 The candidate with the second-highest votes automatically becomes Leader of the Official Opposition.
 Their coalition forms the shadow cabinet and every one of their elected MPs and MCAs becomes an officially recognised Shadow Legislator from the moment the IEBC declares the results.